 Spanning 2021-2023, NIKK is administering a research initiative on sexual harassment in the workplace on behalf of the Nordic Council of Ministers.
 The initiative is especially focused on prevention and methods for intervention through industry studies and comparative studies of different industries.
-There will be two calls for research funding.
+Two calls for research funding were made during 2021.

 Violence, harassment and other forms of vulnerability in the workplace are major societal challenges with serious consequences for individuals and workplace organisations.
 But there are major gaps in our knowledge about methods for preventing and stopping violence and harassment, protecting victims and being proactive in workplace environments.
 Research and evidence-based knowledge is essential to be able to develop new and effective measures to combat sexual harassment in the workplace.

-With this background, the Nordic Council of Ministers has decided on a cross-sectoral research initiative jointly with several sectors within the Nordic cooperation.
+With this background, the Nordic Council of Ministers decided on a cross-sectoral research initiative jointly with several sectors within the Nordic cooperation.
 These collaborative sectors are gender equality, culture, working life and the Nordic Committee for Children and Young People.
-Further sectors may be added at a later date.

 Power Plays – preventing sexual harassment through memory work & forum theater in workplaces of care

 2021 The Power Plays project seeks to break the silencing of sexual harassment in workplaces of care, by promoting workplace cultures prone to actively prevent and deal with sexual harassment.
 First, the Power Plays project develops a typology of existing sexual harassment prevention tools accompanied by guidelines for how to choose the right prevention strategy.
 Second, »

 Sexual Harassment in Tourism and Hospitality: Using the past and present to inform the future